Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 #### _text_ops

 - _text_pos means Text Operator
-- Used as constrain while make GIN index
+- Used as constrain while make GIN index if postgres version is less than 11

+#### array_ops

+- array_ops means Array Operator
+- If postgres version >= 11 we use this constrain while making gin index

 ## Functions in PostgreSQL